water-sucks/optnix/doc/src/installation.md

 ## Cache

 There is a Cachix cache available.
-Add the following to your Nix configuration to avoid lengthy rebuilds and fetching extra build-time dependencies:
+Add the following to your Nix configuration to avoid lengthy rebuilds and fetching extra build-time dependencies, if not using `nixpkgs`:

 ```nix
 {